 If You Go:

-You can find an excellent overview of the Big Tree Trail with trail directions on Tofino Trails or Tofino Hiatus.
+You can find an excellent overview of the Big Tree Trail with trail directions on Tofino Trails.
 The trail is only about 3 kilometers long but takes most people about 2 hours to hike.
 With lots of photo breaks, some slow travel while trying not to get stuck in the mud and a lunch break, we spent close to 3 hours on the island.

 The first section of the trail with boardwalk is very easy to follow but once you reach the Hanging Garden tree there are many side trails and it can get a bit confusing.
 Follow the flagging tape to the “End of Managed Trail” sign, then keep following it on the muddy trail across the peninsula to the beach – once you get on the muddy trail it’s fairly straight forward.
 Just before the beach you’ll see a sign pointing right that says “boat dock” or something like that and as long as you keep following the flagging tape, you’ll end up back at the beginning of the loop.